boxwise/boxtribute/docs/auth/public_sharing_of_statistics.md

 - there has to be a new action-based permission to allow link-creation for certain usergroups
 - there has to be a public FE and a public GraphQL endpoint to fetch data
-- the public FE is hosted under `api.boxtribute.org/shared` and deployed with the `deploy-api` CircleCI job (depends a new `build-statviz` job)
+- the public FE is hosted under `api.boxtribute.org/shared` and deployed with the `deploy-api` CircleCI job (depends on a new `build-statviz` job)
 - the public GraphQL endpoint is exposed for the `api` GAE service
 - new DB view and user to avoid access to sensitive data